zhiaozhou/zhiaozhou.github.io/_portfolio/capsnet.md

 large scale machine learning system on Tensorflow gives some guidance on building such network.
 Ba et al[2] have worked on easily 4% overlapping objects images and get a accuracy of 5%.
 Prochazka et al[6] addressed the most challenging obstacle due to noise in segmentation problems.
 Greff et al[4], 2016 have also tried to train a deep convolutional neural network to segment overlapping digits based on Google Map View.
 We can see that there are not so many prior researches on this domain and from those done we find that these learning algorithms cannot deal with badly overlapping objects or they require a mighty complex structure.
-However, Hinton et al[7], 2017 trained a simple 3 layer CapsNet to get the same or even better result as these state-of-the-art but complex learning algorithms which can be a breakthrough to the similar domain.
+However, Hinton et al[7], 2017 trained a simple 3 layer CapsNet to get the same or even better result as these state-of-the-art but complex learning algorithms which can be a breaktbrough to the similar domain.
 Accordingly, we are going to train a CapsNet to test its performance on overlapping digits.
 And we will try to improve the model by adding batch normalization, regularization, optimizers and so on so that we can get a better result than Hinton[7].
 The implementation of this study adopted from [5].